Jane Eyre by Charlotte Bronte Deluxe Edition Chapter 7.

 punish her body to save her soul: if, indeed, such salvation be possible,

-for (my tongue falters while I tell it) this girl, this child, the native
+tongue falters while I tell it) this girl, this child, the native

 of a christian land, worse than many a little heathen who says its